arv100kri/Cognitive-Services/Content/en-us/KES/Runtime.md

 # Command Line Interface
-The IRIS command line interface provides the ability to build index and grammar files from structured data and deploy them as web services.
-It uses the general syntax: `iris.exe <command> <required_args> [<optional_args>]`.
-You can run `iris.exe` without arguments to display a list of commands or `iris.exe <command>` to display a list of arguments available for the specified command.
+The KES command line interface provides the ability to build index and grammar files from structured data and deploy them as web services.
+It uses the general syntax: `kes.exe <command> <required_args> [<optional_args>]`.
+You can run `kes.exe` without arguments to display a list of commands or `kes.exe <command>` to display a list of arguments available for the specified command.
 Below is a list of available commands:
 * build_index
 * build_grammar
 * host_service